tudoranghelina91/AlgorithmCodeSnippets/Backtracking/nQueens.md

   <li>
     <h3>The Backtracking Function</h3>
   </li>
-  <p>The Backtracking function will search for every possible combination and will be used to output our result.</p>
+  <p>The Backtracking function will search for every possible combination and will be used to output our result once the result array is filled.</p>

   ```C#